 Inevitably, someone tipped off the papers.
 The Sun and the Daily Mail both led with front-page stories: "Doctor Holds Drug Clinic In A Café" and "Drugs Clinic In Station Buffet".
 Over the next few months, Petro's chaotic practice became an incessant tabloid circus.
-Finally, in January of 1968, Petro was invited onto David Frost's TV programme to explain himself.
+Finally, in January of 1968, Petro was invited onto David Frost's TV program to explain himself.
 Immediately after the broadcast, he was arrested.

 As easy as it is to blame rogue figures like Frankau and Petro, though, they were actually dealing with a problem of the government's own making.
-In 1964, following American pressure, legislation had passed that doctors would now need a special license from the Home Office to prescribe heroin, but that new treatment centres would be built to compensate.
-Those treatment centres were never built.
+In 1964, following American pressure, legislation had passed that doctors would now need a special license from the Home Office to prescribe heroin, but that new treatment centers would be built to compensate.
+Those treatment centers were never built.
 And it was into this gap that the British black market was born.

 Dr AJ Hawes, one of the major "junkie's doctors" of the era, wrote to The Observer in 1965, warning that "to cut off supply by prescription would be easy; it has already been done in the United States, where doctors are not allowed to prescribe for addicts, with the result that the provision of drugs has become a flourishing industry and addiction there increases yearly".

 Unfortunately, this is exactly what happened.
 Instead of fixing the problem of rogue doctors over-prescribing, the government pressured doctors doing valuable work.
 Addicts could no longer get prescriptions, so illegal heroin began trickling into the country to satisfy demand.
-Unlike America, this did not come from Italian mafia organisations, but from Chinese Triads working out of Hong Kong.
+Unlike America, this did not come from Italian mafia organizations, but from Chinese Triads working out of Hong Kong.
 Little red packets of south-east Asian heroin, stamped with an elephant design, began littering the gutters of Gerrard Street in London's Chinatown.

 We can pick up this story in the memoir of the anonymous addict, Barbateboy, that we followed earlier: